mohammadzainabbas/VA-Lab/src/lab1/README.md

 <a id="network-x" />

 #### 1.1.
-Web Scraping via BeautifulSoup
+Web Scraping via Beautiful Soup

-[Web Scraping via BeautifulSoup](https://networkx.org/) is a Python package for the creation, manipulation, and study of the structure, dynamics, and functions of complex networks.
+[Web Scraping via Beautiful Soup](https://networkx.org/) is a Python package for the creation, manipulation, and study of the structure, dynamics, and functions of complex networks.

 #